Everything You Do The Day of Figure Competition Will Affect Your Physique on Stage…

 Chances are you were stressed at 6 weeks out, and of course you were nervous a month out, and let’s not even talk about 2 weeks out and peak week.
 But, if you stayed on your figure prep program and didn’t do anything dramatically different, you will coast right on in and be ready on contest day.
 No worries, because I have some helpful fitness contest tips to help you for your big day.

-Carbing Up (Do I?
+Carbing Up on Day of Figure Competition (Do I?
 When To Do It?)

 Also, keep in mind that the carb intake process that works for Figure Pros may not necessarily work for you.
 You may not be aware of the chemical enhancement some pros may be under.
 Certain elements can allow your muscles to uptake carbs more efficiently.
 So, these fitness contest tips might be exactly what you have been looking for.